 This is the question everyone approaching middle age wants answered.
 From our perspective, there is a significant difference between merely retiring as opposed to planning for a successful retirement.
 One of the reasons we ask clients for current spending information is to help determine how much annual income, adjusted for inflation, they will require during retirement.
-Only when that number is calculated can we begin to determine the assets necessary to achieve that goal, and how those assets should be invested.
+Only when that number is calculated can we begin to determine the asset levels that would help achieve that goal and how those assets should be invested.

 Deposit accounts are not invested assets in the same way that IRA and mutual fund assets are invested.
 Invested assets are subject to market risk.
 The FDIC insurance protects the owner should the Bank fail, but will not protect the owner in the event invested assets, such as IRA's, lose market value.

 Government securities and bank guaranteed deposit accounts serve a purpose for many investors.
 With the exception of TIPS (Treasury Inflation Protected Securities) they do not, however, protect against inflation.
 Though the loss of purchasing power is rarely as sudden as a precipitous drop in financial markets, over the long term, the erosive power of inflation can have just as devastating an effect on your financial reality.
 Because the asset is guaranteed, comparatively little interest is earned.
 Where there is virtually no risk, there is also virtually no reward.